Los Angeles Broadcasting Schools

-- The University of Southern California is centrally located in Los Angeles about five miles from downtown.
+- The University of Southern California is centrally located in Los Angeles about four miles from downtown.
 The university offers bachelor's and master's degree programs for aspiring broadcast journalists.

-- Santa Ana College, in Santa Ana, about 32 miles from downtown Los Angeles, is a 2-year college offering communications and media studies certificates and associate's degrees.
+- Santa Ana College, in Santa Ana, about 25 miles from downtown Los Angeles, is a 4-year college offering communications and media studies certificates and associate's degrees.

 Find schools that offer these popular programs